TheOdinProject/curriculum/html_css/introduction.md

 ## Format

 There's a lot to cover but it's been broken up into bite-sized lessons and their accompanying projects.
 The projects will give you a chance to apply what you've learned and to show what you're capable of.
 After a few of them, you'll really start getting the hang of things.
+If you've already completed the courses for Ruby and Ruby on Rails, you'll find that these lessons go much quicker.

 ### In each lesson: